 When is salt not normally spread?

-- when raining due to the risk of wash-off
+- when heavy rain is occurring, due to the risk of salt wash-off

-- on dry roads, as moisture is required for ice to form
+- on dry roads where frost is not predicted to form

 Advice when driving in icy or snowy conditions

 The best advice to motorists is given in the Highway Code for Northern Ireland:

 - drive with care even if the roads have been salted